Consideration of Deferred Action for Childhood Arrivals (DACA)

 Mail your forms to the appropriate USCIS Lockbox.

 UPDATE: Create a USCIS online account for DACA requests.

-Beginning February 1, 2016, anyone who submits a DACA request will be able to create a USCIS online account to track and manage his or her case online.
+Beginning Feb.1, 2016, anyone who submits a DACA request will be able to create a USCIS online account to track and manage their case online.
 If you submit a DACA request, you will receive a USCIS Account Acceptance Notice in the mail with instructions on how to create a USCIS online account.

 Having a USCIS online account allows you to: